Updated March 4, 2022

 If you do not use or submit an online form on the website, no data will be collected in that regard.

-Data collected will generally involve your name and email address (which doubles as username) as a minimum, but may include your postal address if it is required for online purchases.
+Data collected will generally involve your name and email address (which may double as username) at a minimum but may include your postal address if it is required for online purchases of products and services.

 Technical data (such as ‘IP address’)